CHI 2024 will be a hybrid conference from May 11-16, 2024 in Honolulu, Hawaii, USA.

 Authors of accepted submissions will receive short feedback on changes to be made to their LBWs for the publication-ready deadline.
 They are encouraged but not required to make edits to their submissions before submitting publication-ready versions of the same.

-Authors will be assigned a time and location to present their poster to CHI 2023 attendees, potentially over two consecutive days.
+Authors will be assigned a time and location to present their poster to CHI 2024 attendees.
 Posters should include (1) the title, authors’ names, and affiliations, (2) a concise overview of the research, (3) clear illustrations of key aspects of the LBWs, and (4) a compelling visual design.
 Posters might also include QR codes to link to online materials (e.g., scenario videos, interactive prototypes).
 At the conference, no power outlets, nor any audiovisual/competing equipment will be provided.
 At least one author must be in attendance to present the poster.
-The typical poster size recommended is a maximum of ~39.3 inches tall by ~39.3 inches wide (or a maximum of 1 meter tall by 1 meter wide).

 Authors of Late Breaking Works are not required to travel to CHI 2024 to publish their late breaking work.
 Accepted authors must present their work at the conference synchronously in-person or asynchronously remotely.
 All accepted authors are required to upload a video presentation of up to 3 minutes in duration.
 See technical requirements for video content at CHI.

 After the Conference